pagopa/azuredevops-tf-modules/azuredevops_serviceendpoint_azurerm_limited/README.md

 # azuredevops_serviceendpoint_azurerm_limited

-This module allow the creation of a service connection (azurerm type), using a Service Principal, and store the credentials into a Key Vault
+This module allow the creation of a service connection (azurerm type) with name: `azdo-sp-****`.
+Using a Service Principal, and store the credentials into a Key Vault.

+> 🏁 This connection can be used to manage from azure devops, azure resources inside subscription

 ## Architecture